-So you are you are going to hear this word, you are going to read these words in many chapters when you look at book you are going to find this word generative.
-And it is important to understand, generative simply means the capacity to deduce to deduct rules.

-And then the ability to produce new things on the basis of those rules okay.
-So if we have other words of this pattern, so what we know is this pattern.
+So, you are going to hear this word, you are going to read these words in many chapters that you, when you look at the book, you are going to find this word generative and it is important to understand generative simply means the capacity to deduce, to deduct rules and then the ability to produce new things on the basis of those rules.

-That is, it is an acceptable pattern of word formation, which is "cvcv".
-That is a very regular and productive pattern.
-Once we have once we have acquired that, then we can come up with N number of words through this thing.
-Every word, every sound that you are going to fit in into this, every set of sounds that you are going to fit here are going to be grammatical and acceptable pattern may not be in one language, but definitely some other language.
+So, if we have other words like this pattern, so what we know is this pattern, that is, it is an acceptable pattern of word formation, which is cv, cv that is very regular and productive pattern, once we have, once we have acquired that then we can come up with n number of words through this thing, every word, every sound that you are going to fit into this, every set of sounds that are going to fit here are going to be the grammatical and acceptable pattern, may not be in one language but definitely in some other language.

-So can you come up with a word on the pattern of these this, which you may not have heard so far?
-You are smart engineers, can you do you understand my question?
-So on the basis of this pattern; can you come up with a word which you think you may not have heard so far?
+So, can you come up with a word on the pattern of this which you may not have heard so far?
+You are smart engineers, do you understand my question?
+So, on the basis of this pattern can you come up with a word which you think you may not have heard so far?